-1 Introduction and objectives
+1 Introduction

 1.1.
-Introduction
+Reference scenario and purpose of document

 Mediobanca SGR (the "SGR") is convinced of the need to embrace environmental, social and governance principles ("ESG") in its investment process as a matter of priority, to consolidate confidence among investors and markets, to bolster the company's reputation, and to counter the development of practices and activities considered not to be in line with the Mediobanca Group's principles.
 ESG principles are a key factor in pursuing the creation of value in financial as well as social and environmental terms.